w3c/automotive-viss2/testCredGen/README.md

 COMPANY=""                  # company name

-The script must first be started for generation of the CA credentials, as they are needed for the server and client generation.
+The script must first be started for generation of the CA credentials, as they are needed for the server and client credential generation.
 $ ./testCredGen ca
 The script, or rather openSSL, will ask for a password for the CA credentials.
 This will be asked for again in the generation of the server and client credentials, so make a note of it.

 Before the generation of the server credentials, the SAN entry in the file server/server.ext likely needs an update.
-If your environment does not launch the VISSv2 server with localhost as the IP address of the computer, you need to declare the computer IP address being used, by updating the row:
+If your environment does not launch the VISSv2 server with localhost as the computer IP address, you need to declare the computer IP address being used, by updating the row:
 IP.1 = 192.168.x.x
 with the correct IP address.